There is no such thing as a flawless business.

 Payroll errors often mean that employees are paid either too little or too much money, which can lead to serious financial issues for both the employer and the employee.

-If employees are underpaid, they may be able to take legal action against the employer or file a complaint with government agencies such as the Department of Labor or the IRS.
+Employees who are underpaid may be able to sue their company or register a complaint with government agencies such as the Department of Labor or the IRS.

 If employers overpay their employees, they may be subject to penalty fees from those same agencies.